Penn Highlands' $111 million expansion plan to create 400 new jobs in region

-DuBOIS — Penn Highlands Healthcare announced Friday a $111 million master facilities plan that will create approximately 400 jobs across the region over the next three years.
+DUBOIS – Penn Highlands Healthcare announced last Friday a $111 million master facilities plan, that will create approximately 400 jobs across the region over the next three years.

-"It is the largest capital improvement project since the inception of Penn Highlands Healthcare," PHH Business Development Officer Greg Bauer said at a press conference on Friday in DuBois.
+“It is the largest capital improvement project since the inception of Penn Highlands Healthcare,” PHH Business Development Officer Greg Bauer said at a news conference on Friday, June 8 in DuBois.

 The eight major expansion and renovation projects unveiled Friday are designed to enhance access to critical services and advanced care for the residents in the region.
 More than 50 percent of the projects will be located in DuBois, officials said.